lockevod/Karoo-KDoubleType/README.md

 - You can add rolling fields and select de rolling period (ie. change every 5-10-20-30 seconds between three fields...).
 You can chose one/two/three rolling mesures, if you chose only one.. then you only have one messure in this field.
 - You can configure the fields in the configuration tab and select if you want colored zones or not.
 - You can use Smart Climb Field.
 This field is for map page (1x2 so-so space) and will show 4-5 measures (it changes "smart")
+- **W' Balance Field**: You can add W' Balance (W Prime Balance) field to track your anaerobic capacity in real-time.
+This field shows how much of your anaerobic energy reserve (W') remains available based on your power output above Critical Power (CP).

 ## Configuration
 - You can configure, for double custom fields, left/up and right/top sides in custom configuration tab.